Find out in less than a minuteSee solar options

 Residential solar panels power your home using the sun’s energy instead of traditional electricity.
 When sunlight hits solar panels, an electric current is created.
 The solar cells within the panels then convert the sunlight into electrical energy in the form of direct current (DC power).
 This direct current electricity is converted into alternating current (AC power) and used to power your home or stored in a battery for later use.

 The cost of solar panels depends on where you live and the system you choose.
-According to Consumer Affairs, in Texas, the average starting cost for a 6-kW solar panel system is $14,820.
+According to EcoWatch the average cost for a 5-kW solar panel system is $10,878 and $21,756 for 10kW system.

 However, these cost estimates do not include the various benefits that come along with installing residential solar panels!
 There is currently a federal tax credit, known as the Solar Investment Tax Credit, of 26% for homeowners who install residential solar panels in 2021 and 2022 This credit will effectively knock a few thousand dollars off the cost of the system.
 Additionally, there are several local rebates and credits available to alleviate any financial strain of residential solar panel installation.